 A baby born before 37 weeks of pregnancy is considered premature or born too early.
 The number of premature births in the U.S. is rising.
 Twins and other multiples are more likely to be premature than single birth babies.

 In most cases, you can be with your baby in the NICU at any time.
-The staff of the NICU will give you instructions on special hand-washing techniques before entering the area.
+Read on to learn what you can expect.

 Periventricular leukomalacia (PVL) is a softening of white brain tissue near the ventricles.
 The ventricles are fluid-filled chambers in the brain.

 Pyloric stenosis is a problem that causes forceful vomiting.
 It affects babies from birth to 6 months of age.
 It can lead to dehydration.
 This condition is the second most common reason why newborns have surgery.